Anton Dilger

-Anton Casimir Dilger (13 February 1884 – 17 October 1918) was a German-American medical doctor and a main actor in the German biological warfare sabotage program during World War I. His father, Hubert Dilger, was a United States Army captain who had received the Medal of Honor for his work as an artilleryman at the Battle of Chancellorsville (1863) during the American Civil War.
-Dilger eventually fled to Madrid, Spain, where he died during the 1918 flu pandemic.
+Anton Casimir Dilger (13 February 1884 – 17 October 1918) was a German-American medical doctor and a main actor in the German biological warfare sabotage program during World War I. Dilger eventually fled to Madrid, Spain, where he died during the 1918 flu pandemic.

 Early life and career

 Dilger was born in Front Royal, Virginia, to which his parents had moved from Ohio in the decades after the American Civil War.
 He was educated in Germany after he had gone there at the age of nine.
 He attended Gymnasium in Bensheim and trained as a physician in Heidelberg and Munich.
 He later worked for the University of Heidelberg surgical clinic while he researched his doctoral dissertation.
 His dissertation involved growing animal cells in tissue culture at which he was unsuccessful.
 He received his doctorate summa cum laude in 1912.

-Dilger was the grandson of anatomist Friedrich Tiedemann (1781–1861), who was the Director of the Institute of Anatomy at Heidelberg University.
-Dilger was also the cousin of Generalmajor Hubert Lamey (1896-1981), the commander of the 118 Jager Division, as well as General der Kavallerie, Carl-Erik Koehler (1895–1958), the was the commander of the 20th Army Corps.
+Anton Dilger was the son of Captain Hubert Dilger, a decorated artillerist in the Union Army during the American Civil War, awarded the Medal of Honor for his exploits during the Battle of Chancellorsville (1863).
+His grandfather was anatomist Friedrich Tiedemann (1781–1861), who was the Director of the Institute of Anatomy at Heidelberg University.
+Dilger was also the cousin of Generalmajor Hubert Lamey (1896-1981), the commander of the 118 Jager Division, as well as General der Kavallerie, Carl-Erik Koehler (1895–1958), the commander of the 20th Army Corps.

 There are reports that Dilger served as a surgeon in the Bulgarian Army during the Balkan Wars (1912–1913), that he served in the U.S. Army Medical Corps, that he carried the rank of colonel in the Imperial German Army Medical Corps, and that he directed hospitals for the German Red Cross.
 None of the reports is substantiated.